 - Permanent Alizarin Crimson

-- 1-2 sheets of: 22 x 30 - 300lb cold press (Arches) watercolour paper (paper will be cut or torn to ¼ size for most projects in class )
+- 1-2 sheets of 22 x 30 - 300lb cold press (recommended: Arches) watercolour paper (to be cut or torn to ¼ size for most projects in class)

-- one roll of 1-inch masking or painter’s tape
+- One roll of green (recommended FROG) painter’s tape

-- Optional flat cardboard portfolio for paintings and paper (usually big enough to hold 22 x 30)
+- Optional: portfolio for paper (usually big enough to hold 22 x 30)